There aren’t any secrets when it comes to knowing how to make $100 per day from Adsense.

 - Ideal ad placement on your site/blog

-What it really boils down to though is how much traffic you can drive to your own content that’s currently displaying ads and the more traffic you can get the more money you’re going to make.
+What’s most important is how much traffic you can drive to your own content that’s currently displaying ads.
+The more traffic you can drive the more money you’re going to make.

 By now you must be wondering: